EESSI/docs/docs/support.md

 --------------

-MultiXscale project funded by the European High Performance Computing Joint Undertaking (JU) and countries participating in the project under grant agreement no. 101093169
+Funded by the European Union.
+This work has received funding from the European High Performance Computing Joint Undertaking (JU) and countries participating in the project under grant agreement No 101093169.